dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

    - `skippAttestation`: Boolean indicating whether to skip attestation.
    - `testMode`: Boolean indicating whether to run in test mode.

-3. Start the event stream generator:
+## Start the event stream generator:
+To simulate a process engine and generate XES events to be transmitted to the Process Vault, we developed a Python script taking as input an XES event log.
+You can use it as follows:
    ```sh
    cd eventStreamGenerator
    python3 event_stream_from_log.py ../data/xes/motivatingnew.xes